firefly-oss/common-platform-document-mgmt/README.md

 Currently, the application includes the following storage provider implementations:
 - **S3StorageProviderImpl**: Stores files in Amazon S3
 - **GrpcStorageServiceImpl**: Exposes storage operations over gRPC for remote clients

+#### Two-Bucket Storage System

+The application implements a two-bucket storage system to optimize file uploads and improve security:

+1. **Private Bucket**: The main storage bucket for all documents.
+This bucket is not directly accessible from outside the system.
+2. **Public Bucket**: A temporary storage bucket for files uploaded from external channels.
+Files in this bucket are moved to the private bucket after validation.

+This approach provides several benefits:
+- **Reduced Network Traffic**: Files uploaded from external channels don't need to pass through multiple network layers.
+- **Improved Security**: The private bucket is not directly accessible from outside the system.
+- **Better User Experience**: Direct uploads to the public bucket are faster and more reliable.

+The workflow for file uploads depends on the source:
+- **Internal Uploads**: Files uploaded from internal systems go directly to the private bucket.
+- **Channel Uploads**: Files uploaded from external channels go to the public bucket first, then are moved to the private bucket after validation.

 ### E-Signature Providers